sevensense-robotics/core_research_manual/pages/time_synchronization.md

 # Time synchronization

-The Alphasense Core stamps all measurements using its internal clock.
+The Core Research stamps all measurements using its internal clock.
 The camera frames are stamped at the middle of their exposure intervals.
 This means that the IMU and cameras are all inside the same time frame.
 In case no other sensors are used this can be treated as the global time frame and no further action has to be taken.
-However, if measurements from other cameras, LiDARs, sonars or wheel odometery are present and are intended to be fused with the measurements of Alphasense Core, time synchronization between those sensors is necessary.
+However, if measurements from other cameras, LiDARs, sonars or wheel odometery are present and are intended to be fused with the measurements of Core Research, time synchronization between those sensors is necessary.

-We distinguish three possible modes of setting up the Alphasense Core & driver:
+We distinguish three possible modes of setting up the Core Research & driver:

 * **Raw time:** In this mode the ROS messages will contain the raw timestamp of the internal device clock.
 This clock starts counting from timestamp 0 on device power up and has a non-constant drifting offset with respect to ROS time.